WebAssembly/component-model/design/mvp/CanonicalABI.md

   return [i]
 ```

-Since strings and variable-length lists are stored in linear memory, lifting
+Since strings and variable-length lists are stored in linear memory, lowering
 can reuse the previous definitions; only the resulting pointers are returned
-differently (as `i32` values instead of as a pair in linear memory).
+differently (as flat values instead of as a pair in linear memory).
-Fixed-length lists are lowered the same way as tuples (via `lower_flat_record`
+Fixed-length lists are lowered the same way as tuples.
-below).
 ```python
 def lower_flat_string(cx, v):
   ptr, packed_length = store_string_into_range(cx, v)